edwinonine/Deforestation-Analysis-across-the-globe/README.md

 and help gain deeper understanding and make data driven decision.

 ## PROBLEM STATEMENT
-deforestation is a critical environment issue that has a far-reaching consequences for ecosystem, climate, and biodiverty. understanding the patterns, drivers, and impacts of deforestation is essential for informed decision-making and effective conservation efforts. we aim to identify trends, contributing factors and potential mitigation strategy.
+Deforestation is a critical environment issue that has a far-reaching consequences for ecosystem, climate, and biodiverty. understanding the patterns, drivers, and impacts of deforestation is essential for informed decision-making and effective conservation efforts. we aim to identify trends, contributing factors and potential mitigation strategy.

 ## RESEARCH QUESTION

-we aimed to find solutions to the issues facing deforestation by answering the following questions:
+We aimed to find solutions to the issues facing deforestation by answering the following questions:

 question 1.
 What are the total number of countries involved in deforestation?